CARE

 CARE Program

-Cooperating Agencies Resources for Education or better known as CARE is a supplemental component of EOPS that specifically assists EOPS students, who are single heads of households with dependent children, by offering support services that are in addition to those provided by EOPS.
-The purpose of CARE is to provide support services that will allow CalWorks Cash Aid recipients the opportunity to acquire an education, training, and marketable skills needed to transition from welfare-dependency to employment and eventual self-sufficiency for their families.
+Cooperating Agencies Resources for Education, better known as CARE, is a supplemental component of EOPS that specifically assists EOPS students, who are single heads of households with dependent children, by offering support services that are in addition to those provided by EOPS.
+The purpose of CARE is to provide support services that will allow CalWorks Cash Aid recipients the opportunity to acquire the education, training, and marketable skills needed to transition from welfare dependency to employment and eventual self-sufficiency for their families.
 Every CARE student is an EOPS student who must meet the eligibility criteria for both programs.

 Who is eligible for CARE?